denocris/Introduction-to-Computer-Architectures-for-HPC/D4-hands-on/Report_D4.md

 # Report of Day 4: Stream Benchmark

 The analysis that follows was done using the c3e cluster.
-The stream benchmark checks the memory bandwidth while performing four elementary operations (Copy, Scale, Add, Triad)
+The stream benchmark checks the memory bandwidth while performing four elementary operations (Copy, Scale, Add, Triad).
-In the following plot we estimate the overall bandwidth of a node, testing it with an increasing vector (array) size for a different numebr of swich-on threads, from 1 to 21.
+In the following plot we estimate the overall bandwidth of a node, testing it with an increasing vector (array) size for a different number of swich-on threads, from 1 to 21.
 This operation was done using the ```OMP_NUM_THREADS``` environment variable.
-For each series (representad by different colors) we can see that when the size of the vector exceeds the L3 cache capability ( around `30MB`.
+For each series (representad by different colors) we can see that when the size of the vector exceeds the L3 cache capability, then it begins to be stored in the RAM memory.
+Indeed, the triad (MB/s) considerably drops.
+The L3 cache capability is around `30MB`.
 This could be reached considering a vector of double with size `2*10^6`.
-In the stream code, we have three vectors), then it begins to be stored in the RAM memory.
-Indeed, the triad (MB/s) considerably drops.
+In the stream code, we have three vectors

 When we have a lots of threads available, the bandwidth is high and decreases if we decrease the number of threads.